Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 The Results

-- 2 years later: I’ve propagated 8 new plants from cuttings.
-Gave 4 to friends.
+- 2 years later: I’ve propagated 8 new plants from cuttings, and gave 4 to friends

 What I Learned